eventEmitter/ee-soa-transport-rewrite/Readme.md

     var rewrite = new Ensure(rule, ...);
     // and executed on the request
     rewrite.execute(request, function(err){});

+If the `value` field is of type 'function', it gets executed every time the rewrite rule is applied (e.g. a timing function)

 Rewrites can be combined to a chain which then is executed sequentially (for development).